kevinxu23/Wildfire-Risk-Analysis/README.md

 If you are curious about this project even more, you can view the full project proposal at this [link](https://docs.google.com/document/d/1mJfcj2Yqdt3pFBDxfyTddpwHykLodA7CjMqltXxeUvA/edit?usp=sharing).

+About the project:
+* Provides a good visual of data
+* Clusters data and calculates risk
+* Ability to input datasets

 # Technical Architecture

 ![Wildfire Risk Prevention Technical Architecture](https://github.com/CS222-UIUC/team-92-project/blob/main/Architecture.png)